plus/minus epsilon

 Given all of this, each entry in a node's routing table, will contain something along the lines of:

-2. sq - An unsigned integer.
-Sequence number.
+- An unsigned integer.
+Sequence number.next

-7. signature - An asymmetric signature of the current root and the sequence numbers this tree is valid for.
+- An asymmetric signature of the current root and the sequence numbers this tree is valid for.
 Expensive verification.

-In the entry, anchor and root are referenced but never specified.
-This is because they can be omitted to save space and only negligibly increase the amount of required computation.
+because they can be omitted to save space and only negligibly increase the

 The algorithm to verify such an entry--disregarding issues of type and whether or not the offered entry is actually better than the current entry--is: